maasuofficial/maasu-website/README.md

 git pull --rebase origin master git push origin +staging
 ```
-> The last command will force push to the staging branch.
-Be cautious when doing so,
-> as it may overwrite any changes you originally had in staging.
-> Make sure you have no changes in staging you may not want to overwrite.

 > Note: To avoid conflicts, try not to drastically change too many files at once.
 > It's a better strategy to create short and quick fixes and merge those commits
 > together.